Penn DOT: New Falls Road To Have Sidewalks Installed beginning this Spring

 It’s been called one of Bucks Counties most dangerous roadways for pedestrians.

-Improvements under this project include sidewalk construction alongside this nearly one-mile-long section of New Falls Road.
+Improvements under this project include sidewalk construction alongside this nearly one-mile-long section of road.

 Additionally the safety improvement plan includes the installation of crosswalk pavement markings to delineate pedestrian routes along the corridor; installation of pedestrian signal equipment in conjunction with the addition of ADA curb ramps to further improve pedestrian safety; and the addition of protected left-turn traffic signals to improve motorist safety, Penn DOT said in a press release today.

 The issue of getting sidewalks installed along the roadway became a point for a Bristol Township based advocacy group beginning in 2012.

 This reporter covered the story and the advocacy group that was launched as part if an effort to make the roadway safer for pedestrians beginning in 2012 for Patch.com after John “JJ” Rearick was struck and killed in July of that year.